 2. ‘You should try this new diet or supplement.
 It can’t hurt to give it a try.’

 SS is an autoinflammatory condition caused by errors in the innate system, and there is no special diet or supplement that can correct these errors.
 Sometimes, a change in diet or certain vitamins and supplements might help to improve overall health, but they are certainly not a replacement for proper medical treatment.
-Also, some diets and supplements can do more harm than good, and be very costly.
+Some of these diets and supplements can even do more harm than good, and be very costly.
 For example, restrictive diets can lead to nutritional deficiency and health problems; certain supplements may not be safe to take or interact with medications; special diets and supplements can be something that many people with SS really can’t afford to buy, and their money could be better spent elsewhere.

 3. ‘I’m too busy to get ill’ or ‘You need to keep busy and just get on with it!’

 Never flippantly or smugly say to someone with SS, ‘I’m too busy to get ill’.
 Being busy is not a protection against illness, and no matter how busy or in demand you are, illness can still affect you and stop you from doing the things that you want or need to do at any time.
 People with SS don’t choose to get ill, and even when they desperately want to just ‘get on with it’, they can’t.
 Keeping busy isn’t going to make SS go away or lessen its impact, and doing too much can sometimes make symptoms worse.

 4. ‘I wish I had the luxury of being sick so that I could stay at home all day’.

 Being sick is not a luxury, and most people with SS would give anything to be well again.
 They don’t enjoy being ill (do you enjoy it?), and can get very frustrated and depressed because they can no longer work or do the things that they once did.
 In fact, some people with longer-term SS go through a grieving process where they mourn the loss of the person that they were and the life that they once had.